openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 faas-cli new run-model --lang python3-http -f stack.yml
 ```

 Note that we use `python3-http-debian` for the `create-batch` function. [pandas](https://pypi.org/project/pandas/) will be used to process the CSV file.
 The pandas pip module requires a native build toolchain.
-It is advisable to use the debian version of the template for native dependencies.
+It is advisable to use the Debian version of the template for native dependencies.

 All dependencies have to be put into the `requirements.txt` file.